Prius

 It took us down the streets of Comfort, Texas too, where nineteenth century German philosophers and pioneers established an idealistic communal way of life eventually shattered by conflict during the Civil War.
 That car drove the roads down into the Palo Alto Canyon, site of Comanche winter camps until the tribe was routed out and destroyed by the US Army while above them on the Texas Panhandle the buffalo herds were being decimated and destroyed at the same time.

-Our white Prius traveled over and over into Turkey Run State Park in Indiana.
+Our white Prius traveled over and over into Turkey Run State Park and Rockville, Indiana.
+Every couple of weeks we drove to Arcola and Amish Country for milk, eggs, and bargains at Country Salvage.
 We made trips to Chicago and Peoria, Indianapolis and St. Louis, Lake Lulu, Madison and Milwaukee.
 Our wonderful car traveled at times across icy roads and sand hills (not often) in Michigan and Wisconsin, through tunnels in the Rockies and Appalachian Mountains, and it traveled along most of the Natchez Trace Parkway from Natchez, Mississippi to Nashville, then took us back to Nashville several times for world conferences of the American Association of Christian Counselors.

 This Prius rode Texas State ferries from Galveston across the bay and into Port Aransas several times on the way to the Gulf of Mexico and its clean white beaches.
 Seagulls welcomed our white car, and us, and we felt the salty air in our mouths.
 Can you hear those seagulls calling?